alaTest Sites

-alaTest has collected and analyzed 13348 reviews of Amazon Kindle Fire HD 8.9 inch (1st gen, 2012).
+alaTest has collected and analyzed 13347 reviews of Amazon Kindle Fire HD 8.9 inch (1st gen, 2012).
 The average rating for this product is 4.0/5, compared to an average rating of 4.2/5 for other products in the same category for all reviews.
-People are impressed by the portability and price.
-The screen and performance also get good opinions, but some have doubts about the GPS navigation and reliability.
+People really like the portability and price.
+The screen and performance also get good feedback, but the GPS navigation and reliability get negative views.

 usability, performance, screen, price, portability